butaixianran/Blender-Vmd-Retargeting/README.md

 This addon supports:
 * Daz Genesis 8 imported by [diffeomorphic daz importer](https://diffeomorphic.blogspot.com/)
 * Daz Genesis 8 imported by [Official Daz to Blender Bridge(updated version for blender 3.x)](https://github.com/butaixianran/DazToBlender)
-* CC3(Character Creator) model imported by [cc3 blender tools addon](https://github.com/soupday/cc3_blender_tools)
+* CC(Character Creator) imported by [cc blender tools addon](https://github.com/soupday/cc_blender_tools)

 ![model type](img/addon_model_type.jpg)

-For characters imported by fbx, cc3 model works too.
+For characters imported by fbx, cc model works too.
 But for daz model, facial and viseme motion won't work.

-### Prepare CC3 model
+### Prepare CC3+ or CC4 model
 **No preparing is needed.**
-Just export it from Character Creator, not from iClone.
+Just export it from Character Creator, not from iClone, and Mesh only, no animation.

-When exporting from CC, make sure you choose A-Pose.(Need CC3+)
+For CC3+, when exporting, choose A-Pose
 ![](img/cc3_export_setting.jpg)

-After importing into Blender, its pose should be like this:
+For CC3+ or CC4, After importing into Blender, its pose should be like this:
 ![](img/cc3_def.jpg)